Kristify/docs/docs/GettingStarted/product-spec.md

-# Products.lua spec
+# Products

-Here are the specifications for `products.lua`
+Products that can be purchased in the shop are defined in `products.lua`.
+The specifications will be here explained.

 !!! note
     You can use the [product generator](https://kristify.madefor.cc/productgen).
     It let's you configure products, with a GUI!

-`products.lua` is a lua file which returns a table.
+`<kristify>/data/products.lua` is a lua file which returns a table.
 This contains the products *(which are tables as well)*.
+Those "sub-tables" can be generated with the link above.

 ## Fields